Calcium Blood Test

 This test measures the total amount of calcium in the blood to screen for, diagnose, and monitor a range of health conditions relating to the bones, heart, nerves, kidneys, and teeth.
 It’s important to note that taking medications such as lithium, antacids, diuretics, and vitamin D supplements can affect the accuracy of your results.

-No special preparation.
-However, certain medications, multivitamins, and supplements can interfere with this test.
-See test description.
+Certain medications, multivitamins, and supplements can interfere with test results.
+Please see test description.

 A mineral essential to bone and muscle health.